Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 The convenience of print on demand makes life easy.
 Collectors of my work have extensive choices for matting and framing through Fine Art America.
 I find the print quality to be exceptional, there are many papers and canvases to choose from, colors are long lasting and vibrant.
-Customer satisfaction is important to Fine Art America, they offer a 30-day money back guarantee, and will contact artists if an image ordered doesn't meet their standard for print quality.
+Customer satisfaction is important, and Fine Art America offers a 30-day money back guarantee.
+They will contact artists if an image ordered doesn't meet their standard for print quality.
 This provides me the reassurance I need that any order filled by them meets high quality standards.

 'Art Of Hummingbird Flight' by Christina Rollo [ Buy This ]

 I want to sell my photos, what advice to you have for me?
 Each person is different you have to fulfill your own needs.
 Figure out what you're comfortable with, read, experiment.
 What works for one person may not work for another.
 Try many different things.
 Learn everything you can about your craft and make consistent efforts to improve, never give up.
 Accept the realities of the art world, there will be disappointments.
 Selling doesn't come easy for everyone, it takes time for people to become familiar with your work.
 When people are not buying, it doesn't mean they've lost interest, don't get discouraged.